lokchihon/mjavac/README.md

 The option `-p` will allow to generate a prettified version of the input code in the output directory (Pretty Print Visitor).

+## Added Feature

+The `var` keyword was added in addition to the basic MiniJava syntax.
+When declaring a variable, one can replace the type indicator with the `var` keyword and the compiler will automatically determine was the type of the variable must be.

 ### Example

 ```java